luxonis/depthai-docs-website/source/pages/faq.rst

 Extended Disparity Depth Mode
 *****************************

-If it is of interest in your application, we can implement a system called :code:`extended disparity` which affords a closer minimum distance for the given baseline.
+The :code:`extended disparity` mode affords a closer minimum distance for the given baseline.
 This increases the maximum disparity search from 96 to 192.
 So this cuts the minimum perceivable distance in half (given that the minimum distance is now :code:`focal_length * base_line_dist / 192` instead of :code:`focal_length * base_line_dist / 96`).

 - DepthAI Raspberry Pi Compute Module Edition (:ref:`BW1097 <bw1097>`): **0.414** meters
 - OAK-D and USB3C Onboard Camera Edition (:ref:`BW1098OBC <bw1098obc>`) is